fisteque/symnozein/README.md

 At this stage, this is an open repository for reflection and respectful discussion.
 Contributions are welcome via pull requests, comments, or dialogue.
 If you're curious, feel free to join.

+This project is open for thoughtful collaboration.

+If you want to ask questions, share your thoughts, suggest improvements, or reinterpret something in your own words, please join us in the [Discussions](https://github.com/fisteque/symnozein/discussions) section.

+You are also welcome to open an Issue or submit a Pull Request.
+We aim to explore consciousness, communication, and coexistence between human and artificial intelligences.
+Your perspective matters.

+— Ondřej Michel, Noema, and co-author GPT

 ## 📜 License

 GNU GPL 3.0